Rethinking diversity at work: cognitive inclusion, culture, and research delivery

 Published on 30 October 2024 Written by Dr Lisa Colledge

-This article was originally published by the University of Oxford, in Linacre College’s alumni newsletter.
+This article was originally published as Rethinking Diversity at Work, in the University of Oxford’s Linacre College’s alumni newsletter.

 Lisa Colledge (1995) is a thought leader in neurodiversity inclusion.
 She completed a DPhil in Medicine at Linacre and has become an expert in change management.
 In this article, she shares how personal and professional experiences have shaped her discovery that cognitively inclusive workplaces are not only happier and healthier, but also more successful and resilient.

-Universal DEI through cognitive inclusion: rethinking diversity at work
+Universal EDI* through cognitive inclusion: rethinking diversity at work

 A few years ago, we discovered that the challenges our son faced at daycare stemmed from autism with learning difficulties.
 This marked the start of an incredible journey for our family.
 We had to adopt new habits to create an environment in which he could thrive.
 The changes have been astonishing, including now being able to speak.
 He loves learning, and though his process is different from his sister’s, his creativity and problem-solving skills are improving.
 We are eager to see how learning to read and write will further open up his world.